The Heartbreak Kid (1972 film): Love and Jewish identity

 The Heartbreak Kid is a particularly Jewish story, with The Village Voice calling it "the culminating work of Hollywood's Jewish new wave".
-All the filmmakers are Jewish: Friedman, Simon, May, the producer Edgar J. Scherick, and the composers Burt Bacharach and Hal David.
-The story follows Lenny Cantrow, the embodiment of the Jewish archetype of the "schlemiel" (bungler), as he dumps Lila (Jeannie Berlin), a "kvetchy Jew" and "sloppy, incipient yenta", for the girl of his dreams, an all-American WASP.
-The film is a deadpan fever dream of shiksa-chasing, taking place in what Bruce Jay Friedman dubs in the original short story as the land of "strange blonde people".
+All the filmmakers are Jewish: Bruce Jay Friedman, Neil Simon, May, producer Edgar J. Scherick and composers Burt Bacharach and Hal David.
+The story follows Lenny Cantrow (Charles Grodin), the embodiment of the Jewish archetype of the "schlemiel" (bungler), as he dumps Lila Kolodny (Jeannie Berlin), a "kvetchy Jew" and "sloppy, incipient yenta", for the girl of his dreams, all-American WASP Kelly Corcoran (Cybill Shepherd).
+The film is a deadpan fever dream of shiksa-chasing, taking place in what Bruce Jay Friedman dubs in the original short story "A Change of Plan" as the land of "strange blonde people".

-The character of Lila in particular has been labelled extremely stereotypical; Film Quarterly likened her to a female Portnoy, publishing a review stating: "Philip Roth's friendly anti-Semitism is strikingly similar to Friedman's".
+The character of Lila in particular has been labelled extremely stereotypical; Film Quarterly likened her to a female Portnoy from Portnoy's Complaint, publishing a review stating: "Philip Roth's friendly anti-Semitism is strikingly similar to Friedman's".
 Some critics have expressed concerns that the movie forwards a stilted vision of the modern female Jew and implicitly asks the question: "Why be married to a cloying, unsophisticated, slightly overweight Jewish girl who speaks with a discernible sing-song Jewish intonation (Yiddish influence) when you can perhaps conquer a very Waspy-looking, knockout blonde shiksa type?"
 This is despite the intentions of Jeannie Berlin, who told The New York Times that she did her best to honor the character and give Lila depth: "You see, I didn't want to make that girl stupid.
 It would have been so easy to do Lila stupid.
 I don't think Lila was stupid.
 I think every single thing she did was justified to her...
 And she really was terrifically in love".
 For the role of Lila, Simon wanted Diane Keaton, but May thought the intended contrast between Jewish and gentile wouldn't be strong enough.

 Lenny's behavior as a classic nebbish Jew is thoughtless, as he leaves Lila high and dry on their honeymoon.
 Charles Grodin said afterwards that although he played the character with full sincerity, he had "pretty much indelibly stamped [himself] into the moviegoing public's consciousness as a jerk".
 Still, he said, many viewers misread the film as an illustration of precisely Jewish annoyances, and not as critique: "The number of men who tell me how much they loved the movie and how much they identified with the character, while flattering, is also somewhat frightening".

 The final moments of the film depict Lenny failing to communicate with Kelly's gentile family.
 It highlights how he gave up his personal cultural traditions, and how he misses them.
 Having walked down the aisle to Kelly as a large cross hung overhead, Lenny sits on the couch by himself, swimming in a sea of midwestern Christianity, as listless and alienated as ever.